Discover Leros | A Greek Island Paradise

 - Go to the Beach.
-Alinda Beach, Agia Marina Beach, Vromolithos Beach, and Blefoutis Beach are just a few from which to choose.
-Although some beaches are bustling in the summer, there are also many secluded spots.
+Beaches include Alinda Beach, Agia Marina Beach, Vromolithos Beach, and Blefoutis Beach.
+Although some beaches are bustling in the summer, many secluded spots also exist.

 - Shop.
 Find unique souvenirs such as folk art, local products, or food items at the many shops.

 - Party or take it easy.
 In addition to bars and clubs for the party crowd, there are many cozy taverns in the local villages where you might find a live band.

 - Windsurfing: Leros offers excellent conditions for water sports enthusiasts.
 Try windsurfing at Alinda Beach.